 We are in the middle of an historic (and historically contentious) Presidential election.
 Aside from the mainstream issues that bombard us every day, there are some less “splashy” issues that all parents should consider.
-In order to shed some light on a few of the top concerns that affect parents today, we sat down with Gretchen Dahlkemper, Director of Clean Air Moms Action, to get the facts on what’s at stake in this election, both at the top of the ticket, and in the Senate race in Pennsylvania between incumbent Pat Toomey and his challenger, Katie McGinty.
+In order to shed some light on a few of the top concerns that affect parents today, we sat down with Gretchen Dahlkemper, Director of Clean Air Moms Action, to get the facts on what’s at stake in this election.

 First, Gretchen, can you tell us a little bit about the issues that Clean Air Moms Action focusses on?
 Clean Air Moms Action focuses on three core issues that impact families in our city, our state and our country: clean air, climate change, and toxic chemicals.

 Let’s start with clean air; why is this issue important for moms and families, particularly in Philadelphia?
-Pennsylvania pays $9.4 billion in pollution-related health care costs every year, including health care for more than 300,000 kids who suffer from asthma.
-Philadelphia specifically receives an F from American Lung Association for air quality in their annual State of the Air Report.
+Our country pays billions of dollars in pollution-related health care costs every year, including health care for millions of kids with asthma.
+New York City specifically receives an F from American Lung Association for air quality in their annual State of the Air Report.

 What about climate change?
 Climate Change is expected to bring more extreme weather events like heat waves, major droughts, hurricanes, and significant floods across the globe, threatening food and water supply and causing social upheaval.
 Intense heat waves can exacerbate heart and lung conditions such as asthma.
 Minority and low-income communities suffer greater rates of health problems like asthma, cancer, and premature birth.
 They are also more vulnerable to extreme weather events like flooding and extreme heat.